Free Opioid Epidemic Toolkit available now

 We constantly seek to raise awareness about our services through multi-media campaigns that include video and television announcements.
 Below are links to our TV commercials

-CAHS Prevention Coordinator Ricki Davis-Robinson, PSIT, and Social Service Counselor Rosalyn Davis, PLPC, CCGC, CAC, provided a training about the effective use of Narcan for
+Pictured above (l-r): CAHS Prevention Coordinator Alicia Richbourg, PSIT, and Social Service Counselor, Rosalyn Davis, PLPC, CCGC, CAC, participated in the Job and Resource Fair,